AWS Introduction

 print("Security group remediation complete!")

-Overall, the above steps will help remediate the misconfiguration of unrestricted inbound access on all uncommon ports in AWS using Python.
+Overall, the above steps will help remediate the misconfiguration of unrestricted inbound access on all Non-HTTP Ports in AWS using Python.